 - A dedicated API user

-- You only need to grant this role with Read-Write Assets.
-We recommend creating a custom API role with this access for this API user.
+- We recommend creating a custom API role with this access for this API user.

 - A LaunchPoint service in the Marketo dashboard